nasser/nostrand/README.md

 user>
 ```

-In the future, you will be able to provide Nostrand with compiled tasks written in C#.
+In the future, you will be able to provide Nostrand with compiled functions written in C#.

 But Nostrand is primarly meant to run namespace-qualified Clojure functions.